unreality/nCryptAgent/README.md

 ## Creating a TPM-backed Smart Card

 Users without a physical key can create a TPM-backed smart card:
+* Ensure your TPM is enabled in BIOS or UEFI.
+Different manufacturers name the setting differently.
 * Open a command prompt
 * Run `tpmvscmgr create /name <Friendly_Name> /AdminKey DEFAULT /pin PROMPT /pinpolicy minlen 4 /generate` where `<Friendly_Name>` is a name you choose
 * You should now be able to add new keys in nCryptAgent